MiguelCastro3/Monitoring-a-person-s-acceleration/README.md

+**PROJECT:**

-**PROJECT:** implementation of an embedded system capable of measuring the accelerations resulting from a person's leg, using an accelerometer.
+Implementation of an embedded system capable of measuring the accelerations resulting from a person's leg, using an accelerometer.

 **STEPS:**